jawhar-healthcare/MedicareAdvantage_Pre_Conversion_LTV/README.md

 #### utils.py
 - File with utility functions that can be used and re-used in any part of the code to facilitate better code functionality.

+## Brief descriptions on the repo's Jupyter Notebooks

+### All_models.ipynb
+- Preliminary data exploration and CatBoost modelling on MA Data by @Jawhar.

+### MACleaning.ipynb
+- Preliminary data cleaning, preprocessing and XGBoost modelling on MA Data by @Jawhar.

+### MA_Syn.ipynb
+- Data exploration and analysis on MA Data by @Jawhar.

+### model_dev.ipynb
+- CatBoost model training on Local Machine with MA data only.
+- Training, testing and evaluation of regression metrics and SHAP analysis by @Rutvik.

+### ltv-models-training.ipynb
+- CatBoost model training on MLFlow with MA data only.
+- Training, testing and evaluation of regression metrics and SHAP analysis by @Rutvik.
+- Single estimator fit and Hyperparameter Tuner fits included.

+### cms_ma_model.ipynb
+- CatBoost model training on MLFlow with MA data and Synthetic CMS MA data.
+- Training, testing and evaluation of regression metrics and SHAP analysis by @Rutvik.
+- Single estimator fit and Hyperparameter Tuner fits included.